isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Continue to condense the script , for ease of initial coding I've used longer ways of doing some parts , these will be replaced by more efficient code once it's all working as I want it to.

-Working more checks into the buy routine (Set max amount to spend in total each session , check for empty bag slots etc)

 Contact the author
 ------------------